pic

 862.798 μs (4 allocations: 8.583 MiB)

-The conclusions stated here assumes that you already have the vector holding the conditions.
-If this isn't the case and you want to apply SIMD instructions, you should implement ifelse without a vector of conditions.
+The conclusions stated here assume the vector holding the conditions is already defined.
+If this isn't the case and you want to apply SIMD instructions, you should implement ifelse operating on scalars, without a vector of conditions.
 This allows you to avoid memory allocations, while still applying SIMD effectively.
-The following example illustrates this point. [note] Note that the approach for Vector{Bool} is somewhat different to the examples we considered above.
+The following example illustrates this point. [note] Note that the approach for Vector{Bool} is somewhat different to the examples considered above.
 As we don't have a vector of conditions already defined, it's optimal to create Vector{Bool} directly, rather than defining it as a transformation of the BitVector.
 In this way, we avoid unnecessary memory allocations too.

 x = rand(1_000_000)